Charter and Rules

 Article 5: Emergency Relief

-1. Having the power to Influence decision-makers and address the cumulative, long-term, direct, indirect, and global consequences of Emergency response and recovery within the United Nations and other human rights organizations in the world.
+2. The Governing council Has the power to Influence decision-makers and address the cumulative, long-term, direct, indirect, and global consequences of Emergency response and recovery within the United Nations and other human rights organizations in the world.

 3. Responding with life-saving care, supplies, and support.